kfirbreger/Kfir-Breger-Blog/src/two-belgians-and-a-german.md

 Next up, a week after the RDHF was this RWP cup marathon.
 If you have not heard of this one, I wouldn't be surprised.
-Its a small scale marathon in north germany.
+Its a small scale marathon in north Germany.
 Tim and Marijn went for the half marathon (one round), while I went for the full one (two rounds).
 For me, this was one to forget.
 The course was muddy, and boring, the weather was cold and rainy.
 I came somewhat unprepared for this condition.
 My wind jacket was not enough to keep me dry and so 2 hours in I was completely soaked.
 Even worse prepared was my bike.
 I was still using 2.1 racing ralphs from the last marathon.
-The RR might be a brilliant racing tire, but in the mud it just doesnt work.
+The RR might be a brilliant racing tire, but in the mud it just doesn't work.
 I was sliding all over the place.
 Grip was nowhere to be found.

 Tim and Marijn did quite well, both finishing quite high on the RWP cup class.